• Home

 The asyncWithLDProvider function uses the Hooks API, which requires React version 16.8.0 or later.

-The withLDProvider function initializes the React SDK and wraps your root component in a Context.Provider, which is a React component.
+The withLDProvider function initializes the React Web SDK and wraps your root component in a Context.Provider, which is a React component.

-The withLDProvider function accepts a ProviderConfig object, which provides configuration properties for the React SDK.
-In the example below, the context property is specified.
+• In the example below, the context property is specified.
 Alternatively, you could set the deferInitialization property, and defer initialization until after you define the context property.
-To learn more, read Configuring the React SDK.
-Another of these configuration properties is the options field, which lets you customize your client.
-To learn more, read about Configuration for the JavaScript SDK.

 Here's how to initialize using withLDProvider: